Keep reading for some fun Dear Zoo activities for preschool, pre-k, and kindergarten. These activities are sure to be a hit with your little one!

 - Add the nose and mouth on the Nilla wafer with your edible marker and voila!
 You’re done!
 They’re almost too cute to eat!

 PAPER CHAIN SNAKE

 Have a trip to the zoo coming up?
 What about something else fun you’re doing this summer?!
-Making a paper chain countdown is a great visual for our little ones to know how many days they have left before something fun happens.
+Making a paper chain countdown is a great visual for kids to know how many days they have left before something fun happens.
 And if you turn it into a snake as one of your Dear Zoo activities, that’s even better!